How to Do Interior Painting: A Comprehensive Guide

 It’s not only the color that you need to choose.
 You also need to determine which type of paint you need for your interior walls.
 First of all, there are oil-based products and water-based products.

 Water-based paint are the most common for DIY projects.
 They’re easy to handle and clean.
 Also, this type of paint doesn’t choose which surface it sticks to.
 It’s more like an all-purpose paint.
 In addition, it’s more resistant to yellowing under the sun which makes it a good option for spaces exposed to sunlight.

 On the other hand, oil-based paints are more preferred by most professionals because of the cleaner look they offer.
 This type of paint takes longer to dry and requires more time to work with.
 With that said, it’s also easier to make fixes during painting.
 However, this product is also hard to wash.

 Don’t forget to buy enough paint!
 This is a very important thing to do since you don’t want to run out of paint during the job.
 A general rule in painting is that 1 gallon will cover 400 square feet of wall.

 3. Use the right tools

-Using the right tools can make the work easier and faster in a lot of ways.
+Professional painters understand how important using the right tools can make the work easier and faster in a lot of ways.
 For example, for extra large rooms or spacious walls, don’t be afraid to use 18 inch rollers.
 It’s best to have them handy during paint work.